Taberu Shoyu: Soy Sauce meant for Eating

 Taberu Shoyu from Kuze Fuku Shoten

-Taberu Shoyu, literally soy sauce meant for eating, actually comes in 2 types; one is the product literally named “Taberu Shoyu (食べる醤油)” from Kuze Fuku Shoten, while the other is the freeze-dried soy sauce called “Saku Saku Shoyu (サクサクしょうゆ)” from Kikkoman.
+One is what I introduce here from Kuze Fuku Shoten, while the other is the freeze-dried soy sauce called “Saku Saku Shoyu (サクサクしょうゆ)” from Kikkoman.

-So this jar of sauce contains plenty of the pickled black soybeans, which are soft and tender, making the soy sauce literally a Taberu Shoyu.
+So this jar contains plenty of black soybeans, which are tender, making the soy sauce a Taberu Shoyu.

 Ingredients and Nutrition Facts

-According to that, with 207 kcal and 4.4 g salt equivalents per 100 grams, as mentioned above, the Kuze Fuku Taberu Shoyu is made from black soybeans, kome-koji (malted rice), soy sauce, and hon-mirin.
+According to that, with 207 kcal and 4.4 g salt equivalents per 100 grams, the sauce mainly consists of black soybeans, kome-koji (malted rice), soy sauce, and hon-mirin.